tredfern/moonpie/docs/moonpie.ui.rst

 Style Properties
 ----------------

+display [inline, inline-block, block]
+  Describes how the component should calculate its width.
+The main ones to use our ``inline`` and ``block``.
+  ``block`` is the default display setting, this will expand the component to the maximum width available.
+Determined by the parent. ``inline`` will size the component based on the width of the children.

 textwrap
-: specifies that whether text should wrap.
+  specifies that whether text should wrap.
 Default behavior if nil is to wrap text.
 If set to 'none' will disable wrapping

 Default Styles
 ~~~~~~~~~~~~~~